chrisclaynz/FutureLensNewV3/Prompt_Plan .md

 `1.
 In results.js, create a function calculateScores(participantId) that fetches the just-submitted responses from Supabase and computes continuum averages.`
    `- Each question's likert value can be added or subtracted based on alignment if needed.`
-   `- "I Don’t Understand" is recorded but doesn't block scoring.`
+   `- "I Don't Understand" is recorded but doesn't block scoring.`

 `2.
 Display a summary of each continuum's average.`
 `3.
 Provide a minimal "Compare with My Group" placeholder if participants have cohorts, or simply show "Coming soon."`